Does homeowners insurance cover dog bites?

 When does homeowners insurance cover dog bites?

-According to the Insurance Information Institute (Triple-I), dog-related liability claims cost insurers more than $1.1 billion in 2022.
-Homeowners insurance may cover damages resulting from dog bites through the liability or medical payments coverage portions of your home insurance policy.
+According to the Insurance Information Institute (Triple-I), dog-related liability claims cost insurers more than $1.1 billion in 2023.
+Homeowners insurance may cover damages resulting from dog bites through the liability or medical payments portions of your home insurance policy.

-- Medical payments coverage: This coverage pays for medical costs if a guest is injured on your property, regardless of fault.
-If your dog bites a guest, this may pay for their medical bills up to your policy limits.
+- Medical payments coverage: This coverage helps pay for medical costs if a guest is injured on your property, regardless of fault.
+If your dog bites a guest, this could help pay for their medical bills up to your policy limits.
+Homeowners usually have between $1,000 and $5,000 of coverage baked into their policy.

-- Personal liability coverage: This coverage type covers legal costs related to incidents that occur on your property where you or a member of your household is liable.
-As your dog is your responsibility, if the dog bites someone, personal liability may be used to cover any legal fees associated with the incident, up to your policy limits.
+- Personal liability coverage: This coverage helps pay for legal costs related to incidents on your property if you or a member of your household is liable.
+Since your dog is your responsibility, if the dog bites someone, personal liability may help cover any legal fees associated with the incident, up to your policy limits.
+Most policies have somewhere between $100,000 and $500,000 of liability coverage.
+If desired, you can likely up the liability limits included in a standard homeowners policy by purchasing umbrella insurance.

 When does homeowners insurance not cover dog bites?

 While homeowners insurance may cover dog bites in certain situations, some exclusions exist.
-Below are examples of common exclusions your homeowners insurance company may have for dog bites.
-Checking with your insurance agent or carrier is likely the best way to see how your coverage may or may not apply to dog-related incidents.
+Check with your insurance agent or carrier to see how your coverage may or may not apply to dog-related incidents.

 Excluded coverage for dog breeds